 How do businesses go about getting positive reviews?
 In most cases, it’s as simple as asking.
 According to BrightLocal’s Local Consumer Review Survey, some 68% of respondents left a review after a local business asked them to.
 More telling, 74% indicated they had been asked by a business to leave a review.
 Next time you’re thinking about getting more reviews, consider the following:

 - Getting reviews should be a continuous effort.
-Simply requesting reviews one time may get you a sizeable batch of positive reviews, but eventually, your influx of reviews will look stale or your competitors’ reviews will start to outnumber yours.
+Simply requesting reviews one time may get you a sizeable batch of positive reviews.
+Still, eventually, your influx of reviews will look stale, or your competitors’ reviews will start to outnumber yours.
 Either way, search engines audit ratings and reviews every so often to make sure the most current reviews are bubbling to the top.
-Simply put, a slow and consistent review gathering process that takes place over the course of a year can easily win over a single day hustle for reviews.
+Simply put, a slow and consistent review gathering process that takes place over the course of a year can easily win over a single-day hustle for reviews.

 - Some sites don’t want you to ask for reviews.
 For example, Yelp’s content guidelines offer the following: